dwc42/pintos/design_document.md

 > B2: Explain the data structure used to track priority donation.
 > Use ASCII art to diagram a nested donation.
 (Alternately, submit a
 > .png file.)
+ - base_priority
+  Allows for the priority to be returned to the thread after the donations are done.
+ - wait_on_lock
+  Allows for nested chains of lock holders to have priority donation
+ - donations list and donation_elem
+  These two allows for multiple priority donation.
+The list of threads that have donated priority to the thread that is waiting on.
+The list element that allows this thread to be inserted into another thread's donations list.

 ![nested donation diagram](images/nested%20donation%20diagram.png)
 ### ALGORITHMS